yegor256/blog/_drafts/rate.md

 you will improve.
 You're just in the beginning of your career.
-However, if your CV says that you're a "10-years seasoned architect" with zero open source contribution &mdash; this means that either you're lying about your ten years of experience or you're absolutely useless as an architect.
+However, if your CV says that you're a "10-years seasoned architect" with zero open source contribution &mdash; this means that either you're lying about your that ten years or you're absolutely useless as an architect.

 My point is that "years of experience" argument should be used very carefully.
 Play this card only if you have other merits.
 Otherwise, keep it to yourself.